From the Emperor on down: Memories of the ’64 Tokyo Olympics

 “We said it’s not interesting,” Shibata recalled.

 Shibata said he and his classmates turned down the tickets.
-And it was not until Japan won a bronze medal in soccer in the 1968 Olympic that the game became popular.
+And it was not until Japan won a bronze medal in soccer in the 1968 Olympics that the game became popular.

 He also recalled a slightly earlier time when not everyone had a television.